 - Start browsing on specialist websites (see below) and at auctions.

 - For the really top-of-the-range bags like the ones already mentioned you are probably best off buying at an auction like Christie’s, Bonhams or one of the more local auction houses.
-However, online vintage websites like VestiaireCollective and OpenForVintage also stock these bags and may be best for those with a lower budget.
+However, online vintage websites like VestiaireCollective and OpenForVintage also stock these bags.
+This may be best for those with a lower budget.

 - Look for items that are in good condition, and always ensure they are authenticated before you buy.
 Generally well-known auction houses will do the authentication for you but if you’re buying online it is important to get that right at the start.
 The old adage ‘if it looks too good to be true, it probably is’ definitely applies here if you are buying from an online second hand shop.